kubernetes-retired/kubernetes-anywhere/README.md

 # Running Kubernetes Anywhere

-This project uses Weave to dramatically simplify Kubernetes deployment - anywhere.
-It is by far the easiest way to get started on a single machine, and later scale-out to any infrastructure seamlessly.
-We use Weave Net as a cluster management network.
-This enables complete portability, and for example allows one to move or clone the entire cluster.
-Even TLS setup is fully transparent.
+Kubernetes Anywhere uses Weave Net to dramatically simplify Kubernetes deployment on to any cloud provider.
+It is by far the easiest way to get started on a single machine and to subsequently scale-out to any infrastructure.
+By implementing Weave Net as a cluster management network, complete portability is ensured, allowing you to move or clone an entire cluster.
+Even setting up Transport Layer Security (TLS) is fully transparent.

-Additionally, thanks to how [Weave Net handles IP address allocation as well as DNS](https://www.youtube.com/watch?v=117gWVShcGU) without requiring a persistant store, you can deploy etcd over Weave Net as well.
-The etcd cluster can thereby benefit from simple service discovery WeaveDNS provides and therefor facilitate node replacement without config changes.
+Because [Weave Net handles IP allocation and DNS] (https://www.youtube.com/watch?v=117gWVShcGU) without the use of a persistent store, you can also deploy etcd with the help of Weave Net.
+An etcd cluster also benefits from the service discovery that WeaveDNS provides, and it simplifies node replacement by not requiring any configuration changes.

-Now you can simply configure all of the cluster components to have fixed DNS names, all you should care about is how these services are distributed accross your compute instances, e.g. what is the size of etcd cluster and whether it is on a dedcicated machines with the right type of storage attached.

-You no longer have to care about the IP address of the API server or any of those things.
+Once deployed, you can configure all of the cluster components to have fixed DNS names.
+This enables you to focus on how your services are distributed among your compute instances, for example: the size of the etcd cluster and whether it is on a dedicated machine with the correct type of storage attached.
+Also by using Weave Net you will no longer have to allocate an IP address to the API server or to any other nodes.

 # Try it!

 All you need is one or more Docker hosts.

-## Get started using a single Docker host
+## Getting Started on a Single Docker Host

-### Launch Weave
+### Launching Weave

 ```
 sudo curl --location --silent git.io/weave --output /usr/local/bin/weave